Archive for June, 2017

 Two deaths result in hospital negligence claim

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Hospital Negligence on Monday, June 26, 2017.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Hospital Negligence on Monday, June 26, 2017.
 An investigation was launched by another state after two people died at an area hospital.
 Hospital negligence was suggested when the report showed serious staff shortages at the facility.
 In fact, according to the investigation, there were times during the night that the place was so understaffed that they would have to wheel patients out of the only operating room during surgery in order to handle emergency situations.
 Diminished staff is an issue in many hospitals across the U.S., including in Louisiana.
-There was only one surgical team at the hospital during the night, which consisted…
+There was only one surgical team at the hospital during the night, which consisted of…

 Read More